Private Urology Services In Coventry | The Meriden Hospital Skip to main content

 Expert assessment and treatment of urological symptoms

-A Consultant Urological Surgeon specialises in problems affecting the male and female urinary tract and the male reproductive system.
+A urologist, also known as a consultant urological surgeon, specialises in problems affecting the male and female urinary tract and the male reproductive system.

 The urinary tract is formed by the kidneys, ureters, bladder, and urethra, while the male reproductive system comprises the prostate, penis, and testicles.